'All of us are descendants of Harappans': Archaeologist Vasant Shinde

 "The Rakhigarhi site is spread over 500ha, which is double the size of the biggest known Harappan city of Mohenjo-daro."

-There was no clear idea about the size of Rakhigarhi before our excavations.
-The site is spread over 500 hectares, which is double the size of the biggest known Harappan city of Mohenjo-daro.
-[With Rakhigarhi] we now know that the beginning of the Harappan culture goes back to 6000 BCE.
-This is important because we did not have such early dates before.
+A/ There was no clear idea about the size of Rakhigarhi before our excavations.
+The site is spread over 500 ha, which is double the size of the biggest known Harappan city of Mohenjo-daro.

 In the next level, maybe in around 5500 BCE, they continued to build circular huts but not underground.
 Then in the third phase, we find proper rectangular Harappan structures.
+So we find that the Harappans started using building material like bricks in proper ratios, [and they had] toilets, bathrooms and even tandoors.
 In the fourth stage, there is some modicum of planning as structures are arranged in a linear pattern, and roads and streets started coming up.
 In the fifth phase, full-fledged townships emerge.

 But when we analysed the DNA, surprisingly, we found some elements of East Asian people.
 The Harappans never had contact with that region.
 Then we realised that one of our students involved in excavation was from Korea.
 So sensitive is the DNA.